Your IoT devices are under attack!

 The firmware that runs an IoT device is the onboard software that sits between the hardware and the outside world, and generally falls into one of two categories: embedded firmware or operating system-based (OS-based) firmware.

 Embedded software engineers have to perform double-duty.
-In addition to the embedded firmware, they also write the software to interact with the hardware, along with the application software to interface with the device’s user, such as the interface to configure the device, for example.
+In addition to the embedded firmware, they also write the software to interact with the hardware (think: device driver), along with the application software to interface with the device’s user, such as the interface to configure the device, for example.

 As IoT devices have grown “smarter” (read: more complex) — more sensors, greater data processing and storage capabilities, and so on — the demand for more complicated software to manage and exploit the new capabilities has also grown.